hanishkvc/prgs-nw-mcastplus-simpnwmon02/hkvc-notes.rst

 Optional arguments

-[--contextbase pathANDbasename_forcontext2save --context context2load_ifany --nwgroup id --runmodes runmodes]
+[--contextbase pathANDbasename_forcontext2save --context context2load_ifany --nwgroup id --runmodes runmodes --cid clientID]

 the local_nwif means the ethernet or wifi interface which connects to the network on which we want to run the test/data transfer logic.